xxPHDEVxx/xxPHDEVxx/README.md

 <h1 align="center">Hi 👋, I'm Rayan.</h1>
 <h3 align="center">
   A curious developer with a passion for coding and artificial intelligence.
-Currently in my final year of a Bachelor's in Computer Science, I'm a strong advocate of self-learning and   am currently diving deep into AI and machine learning.
+Currently learning Computer Science, I'm a strong advocate of self-learning and   am currently diving deep into AI and machine learning.
 I’m always eager to explore new technologies and techniques to enhance my skills and contribute to innovative projects.
 </h3>